ibtisam-tariq/cmake_tutorial/Readme.md

 - Set additional compiler flags using *add_definitions*(..) or *set(CMAKE_CXX_FLAGS "..")*
 - In creating build to some specific directory, set location for output executables using *set_target_properties*.
 - Creating shared library using *add_library*
--

-- -- How to see command line output in using message(..)
+- How to see command line output in using message(..)
-- --generate two separate build types.
--